-Use the time management assignment resources from your APS100 Orientation to Engineering course, and from the Time Management section of the First Year Hub.
-Also, consider attending a Time Management lecture workshop at ASC https://studentlife.utoronto.ca/department/academic-success/, or you can find academic help workshops in the clnx.utoronto.ca events listings.
+Use the time management assignment resources from your APS100 Orientation to Engineering course, and consider attending a Time Management lecture workshop at the Centre for Learning Strategy Support or making use of their online resources on time management and study skills: https://studentlife.utoronto.ca/department/centre-for-learning-strategy-support/, or you can find academic help workshops in the clnx.utoronto.ca events listings.

-If you are overwhelmed with your engineering courses and/or your high school study habits are not working for you....
+If you are overwhelmed with your engineering courses and/or your high school study habits are not working for you...

 All of the above tips still apply.
-However, there is a really good book by McGraw-Hill Publishing called The Engineering Student Survival Guide, 3rd edition.
+However, there is a really good book by McGraw-Hill Publishing, The Engineering Student Survival Guide, 3rd edition.
 This book can be purchased from most major bookstores.
-It is also available to burrow from the Engineering and Computer Science Library .
+It is also available to burrow from the Engineering and Computer Science Library.
 Additionally, the First Year Hub has great resources on time management and learning strategies.